• Skip to primary navigation

 Make your story idea newsier

-When I was doing health journalism, I had a story idea about Bisphenol A (BPA) being used in baby bottles that was a very hard sell.
-Then the American Food and Drug Administration rejected a petition by the Natural Defense Council asking for an outright ban, I included that fact in my pitch, and voila, I had a sale.
+When I was doing health journalism, I had a story idea about Bisphenol A (BPA) being used in baby bottles.
+The story was a hard sell.
+Then, the American Food and Drug Administration rejected a petition by the Natural Defense Council asking for an outright ban, I included that fact in my pitch, and I had a sale.

 You can do this with pretty much anything.
-If you’re a parenting writer, for instance, all you have to do is wait until the next big controversy erupts (a new study, a movie star with foot-in-mouth disease, etc.), and if it’s relevant to the subject of your article, you can use it as a hook to make the sale.
+If you’re a parenting writer, for instance, all you have to do is wait until the next big controversy erupts (a new study, a movie star with foot-in-mouth disease), and if it’s relevant to the subject of your article, you can use it as a hook to make the sale.
 Or maybe you write about travel.
-I was able to sell a quick story idea to TIME magazine’s travel section pretty much the moment I landed in Ghana because as it happened, the American President was also scheduled to visit around the time I moved there.
-(Read: What a TIME editor taught me about querying.)
+I was able to sell a quick story idea to TIME magazine’s travel section the moment I landed in Ghana because, as it happened, the American President was also visiting.
+(Read: What a TIME editor taught me about pitching.)

 Make your story idea counter-intuitive

-Counter-intuitive stories are pretty much the easiest sells, but the challenge with them is to have absolutely flawless sources and research material.
+Counter-intuitive stories are the easiest sell, but the challenge with them is to have absolutely flawless sources and research material.
 I’m sure I don’t need to say this: You’re poking a sleeping tiger when you try to negate something the masses are conditioned to believe is true.

-If you could find research, credible research, to show that being surrounded with blue is actually good for little boys, for instance, you have a sale (and an Inbox full of hate mail).
+If you could find research, credible research, to show that being surrounded with blue is actually good for little boys, for example, you have a sale (and an Inbox full of hate mail).

 Use numbers in your story idea